 - in writing

-- in person to the Principal, Deputy Principals, Teachers, School Counsellor or Year Advisers
+- in person to the Principal, Deputy Principals, Year Advisers, Teachers, Student Support Officer or School Counsellor

-- via email
+- via email.

 Reports can also be made to any teacher who then has the responsibility to refer the matter.

 Victims of bullying may also be provided with counselling.